Chart Color Schemes

 Age

 Bathurst - South has a median age of 38, which is lower than the Rest of NSW figure of 43 but equivalent to the national norm of 38.
-The 25-34 age group makes up 17.6% of Bathurst - South's population, higher than the Rest of NSW figure, while the 5-14 cohort is less prevalent at 7.8%.
-According to the 2021 Census, the 15 to 24 age group has increased from 15.5% to 16.5%.
-Conversely, the 55 to 64 cohort has decreased from 11.4% to 10.4%.
-Demographic modeling indicates Bathurst - South's age profile will significantly change by 2041.
-The 45 to 54 group is projected to grow by 46%, adding 494 people, reaching a total of 1,580 from the current 1,085.
-The 65 to 74 age group is expected to grow by 3%, with an increase of 32 residents.
+The 25-34 age group comprises 17.6% of Bathurst - South's population, higher than the Rest of NSW figure.
+Conversely, the 5-14 cohort makes up 7.8%, which is lower than the Rest of NSW figure.
+According to the 2021 Census, the 15-24 age group has increased from 15.5% to 16.5%.
+Meanwhile, the 55-64 cohort has decreased from 11.4% to 10.4%.
+Demographic modeling indicates that Bathurst - South's age profile will significantly change by 2041.
+The 45-54 group is projected to grow by 46%, adding 494 people, reaching a total of 1,580 from the current figure of 1,085.
+The 65-74 group is expected to grow more modestly at 3%, with an increase of only 32 residents.